FAO Reference Center on Antimicrobial Resistance and Aquaculture Biosecurity

 Copyright FAO/Victor Sokolowicz

-Mississippi State University has been designated as a United Nations Food and Agriculture Organization (FAO) Reference Center on Antimicrobial Resistance and Aquaculture Biosecurity, which will be managed through the Global Center for Aquatic Health and Food Security (GCAHFS), which is affiliated with the College of Veterinary Medicine.
-MSU William T. Giles Distinguished Professor and veterinary microbiologist Dr. Mark Lawrence is the Director of the GCAHFS, and Dr. Stephen Reichley serves as the GCAHFS Associate Director and is Head of the FAO Reference Center.
+Mississippi State University is designated as a Food and Agriculture Organization of the United Nations (FAO) Reference Center on Antimicrobial Resistance and Aquaculture Biosecurity.
+The FAO Reference Center is managed by the Global Center for Aquatic Health and Food Security (GCAHFS), with Dr. Stephen Reichley serving as its Head.

 You can read more about the Reference Centers here